Monday, 28 February 2011

 We have hills.
 Another plea from people who imagine that the Netherlands is completely flat and that this is the reason for cycling.
 It's not as simple as that.
 In a flat country, headwinds are phenomenal, so it's not really so big a gain for cyclists as is often imagined.
 That's something that people who live in the area of the UK called Holland, which is just as flat as the Netherlands, also know.
 However, they don't cycle any more than people elsewhere in the UK because they don't have cycle-paths and their towns have been developed to exclude cyclists.
 What's more, not all of the Netherlands actually is that flat.
 In fact, the Amstel Gold cycle race is held here - and is famous for its vicious hilly course.
 Limburg is a hilly province in the Netherlands.
 Also bear in mind that Switzerland achieves a much better cycling rate than many other countries, despite being rather mountainous, and that in Britain in 1949, over 30% of total road distance travelled was by bike.
 The geography hasn't changed, though road conditions have.

 It took decades in the Netherlands.
 Actually, it took about 15 years.
 However, what's your point ?
 The problem is not actually making a proper start.
 People have been making this excuse that it takes too long for far more than 15 years, when they could instead have been working towards making real progress and now have something similar to what the Netherlands has.
+Catching up requires starting the process of building good cycling infrastructure, continuing the process rather than viewing it as something for the short term, and improving the standards over time so that the experience of cycling continues to improve.
+That's what The Netherlands has done.
+Any other could do the same, but it does require commitment.

 It's because of the price of gas.
 Yes, running a car is more expensive here than in America or Australia.
 However, it's not much different at all from the UK.
 America, Australia and the UK have the same 1% modal share for cycling.
 So don't wait for higher petrol prices, or higher car parking charges, in order to make people cycle.
 Cycling should be made into a more attractive option for everyone and then it can be a positive choice that people make.
+The Netherlands is absolutely not anti-car.

 It's the weather.
 What amuses me about this one is that people use it in all directions at once.
 Either it's too cold in their country, or it's too hot in their country.
 In at least one example, the complaint was that their city was too cold relative to the Netherlands, even though had on average warmer winters than the here.
 Our weather varies by a surprising extent.
 In the three years that we've lived here, daytime temperatures have varied between -12 C (10 F - much worse if you include wind chill, which I don't) and +38 C (100 F).
 People don't stop cycling in either extreme.
 Commuters still go to work, all sorts of people still go shopping and the children still cycle to school.
 However, recreational destinations do change.
 People are more like to cycle to go skating when it's cold and to the beach when it's hot.